NinidoAB/test/README.md

 asdfasdf

 All deployment to Dev env must go trough the CI-Deploy pipeline!
-Credentials to the account are: username="superadmin"
+Credentials to the account are: ads username="superadmin"
 Password="just-for-show!"